AndreasArne/python-examination/README.md

 `test/2018-lp2/test.py` - Contains a running example of the exam_test_result.py code.

 # TODO:
+- [ ] Test it for multiple python versions (Tox?)
+- [ ] Try `_mult_arguments`.
+- [ ] Package so students also get colorama module
-- Write tests
+- [ ] Write tests
     - Add test in test_exam_text_result for the added functionality.
-- Try removing escaped newlines from output so CONTACT_ERROR_MSG is displayed correctly for all errors.
+- [ ] Try removing escaped newlines from output so CONTACT_ERROR_MSG is displayed correctly for all errors.
-- Test it for multiple python versions (Tox?)
-- Package so students also get colorama module
+    - Identify errors where this happens.
+- [ ] Add help text for common errors, such as too many inputs when mocking.
+- [ ] Don't show same error, from different tests for same error.